Tyrone Yates: Early life

 Yates was born in Cincinnati, Ohio and graduated from Withrow High School in 1972.
 He was voted Most Likely to Succeed, Best School Citizen and Boy Mayor of Cincinnati in 1971.
 He received a B.A. degree in history from the University of Cincinnati in 1978 and a J.D. from the University of Toledo College of Law in March 1981.
-While in Law School he was a Fornoff Moot Court Semi -Finalist, a member of the Jessup International Law Moot Court Team, was elected to the Moot Court Board and was an Intern in the White House Office of the Executive Office of the President in the Summer of 1979.
-Yates was also a member of the Order of Barristers and was elected to the Governing Board of the Law School.
-Yates served as Co-Chair of the BALSA at UT Law School.
-While at the University of Cincinnati, Yates served as student body president and Student Representative to the UC Board of Trustees.
-He was UBA's Senator to the University Senate.
+While in law school he was a Fornoff Moot Court semifinalist, a member of the Jessup International Law Moot Court Team, was elected to the Moot Court Board and was an intern in the White House Office of the Executive Office of the president in the summer of 1979.
+Yates was also a member of the Order of Barristers and was elected to the governing board of the law school.
+Yates served as co-chair of the BALSA at UT Law School.
+While at the University of Cincinnati, Yates served as student body president and student representative to the UC's board of trustees.
+He was UBA's senator to the university senate.